Ventilator Management Overview and Practice Questions

 40% or lower.

-The I:E is switched; there is a longer I-time and shorter E-time.
-It is used for alveoli recruitment.
+In IRV, the I:E is switched, meaning that there is a longer I-time and a shorter E-time, which is used for alveolar recruitment.

-99. How do you know if the ABG is stable or unstable
+87. How do you know if the patient’s ABG is stable or unstable?

 You must check to see if it is compensated or not.
-Compensated means it is chronic and this is the patient’s baseline.
+Compensated means that it is chronic, and this is the patient’s baseline.

 The patient is disconnected.